 Veteran Affairs and GI Bill® Benefits

-Liberty University is authorized by the U. S. Department of Veterans Affairs to certify students who qualify for the Montgomery GI Bill (Active Duty/Selected Reserves), Survivors’ and Dependents’ Educational Assistance Program, Reserve Education Assistance Program, as well as those who qualify for the Post-9/11 GI Bill and Vocational Rehabilitation.
-If you know you are eligible for one of these benefits, please click on the appropriate benefit located below for a step-by-step guide on how to use this benefit.
+If you know you are eligible for one of these benefits, please click on the appropriate benefit located below for a step-by-step guide on how to use it.
 If you are unsure of your eligibility or entitlement, please contact the U.S. Department of Veteran Affairs at (888) 442-4551.

-Once classes are certified and the tuition and fee amounts are reported by Liberty University to the U.S. Department of Veterans Affairs, any changes in enrollment will result in the student going into Debt Management with the U.S. Department of Veterans Affairs and their benefits being stopped until such a time where the debt is reconciled.
+Once classes are certified and the tuition and fee amounts are reported by Liberty University to the U.S. Department of Veterans Affairs, any changes in enrollment will result in Liberty University going into Debt Management with the U.S. Department of Veterans Affairs.
+As a result, students may be placed into debt with the university.

 Debt Management Letters